International Men's Day: Saint Kitts and Nevis

 International Men's Day was inaugurated in St. Kitts and Nevis on 19 November 2010.
 The Ministry of Community Development, Culture and Gender Affairs is using the occasion of International Men's Day to highlight issues affecting and involving men.
 International Men's Day was observed on Friday and a few activities, such as a health fair, a church service and a panel discussion on general men's issues were organised by the ministry.
 Sharon Rattan, acting permanent secretary in the Ministry of Gender Affairs said the Gender Affairs Department wants to reach out more to men as previously they focused mostly on women issues.
 Rattan told WINN FM that it was their hope to use the opportunity to gather more information about the issues affecting men to guide their plan of action in the future.
-"We are trying to get men together and engage their minds on the issues that affect them so that we can go forward and support them," Rattan said, adding that the programs would also cater to young boys.
+"We are trying to get men together and engage their minds on the issues that affect them so that we can go forward and support them", Rattan said, adding that the programs would also cater to young boys.

 Saint Lucia

 In 2011, the St Lucia Crisis Center organised an IMD awareness campaign.
 Organisers disseminated information about the event and its objectives to media and within educational facilities.

 In 2014, the Government of St Lucia held an IMD event at the auditorium of the Wellness Centre on the Millennium Highway where men of all ages were invited to attend.
-The event was geared at recognising and celebrating the achievements of men and boys, and was titled "Appreciating Men's Leadership and Sacrifice for Family and Country."
+The event was geared at recognising and celebrating the achievements of men and boys, and was titled "Appreciating Men's Leadership and Sacrifice for Family and Country".
 It was organised by the Division of Gender Relations in the Ministry of Health, included a focus on men's and boy's health, improving gender relations, promoting gender equality and developing positive male role models, and highlighted discriminations against men.

 United States

 The following states have recognised International Men's Day: Pennsylvania, New York, Iowa, Illinois, Virginia, Hawaii, Florida, California, Arizona, Alabama, and Michigan.
-In addition, the following cities have also recognized the holiday: Washington, D.C.; Dallas, Texas; Atlanta, Georgia.
+In addition, the following cities have also recognised the holiday: Washington, D.C.; Dallas, Texas; and Atlanta, Georgia.

-2012 International Men's Day was celebrated during the weeks before the observance of 2012 International Men's Day on 12 October 2012.